 By Dwight Good

-Editor’s note: This is the fifth installment in a series of articles on wildfire preparation.
+The following article is the first installment in a series written by Good on wildfire preparation.

 Most people believe that wildfires ignite homes through direct contact with flames, but it is rare to have a home ignite this way.
 Flaming brands and embers can travel a mile or more ahead of the active front of a wildfire and up to 60 percent of wildland/urban interface home ignitions result from embers.
 Make changes now to reduce the ember threat to your home.